GiveUsername/Nopium/README.md

 Current Problems:

 - Seperate script means you have to Un-Inject and Re-Execute the Nopium Script because it wont load Custom Features.
 If someone knows how to put this shit into a CustomModule .lua file please help me
+- Current Config still shows v1, will be fixed later on

 To-Be-Added Features: